VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_component.md

 StructName(1,2)
 ```

-Following this logic, the fields for our `WoodModels` are `interception`, `energy` and `status`.
+Following this logic, the fields for our `WoodModels` are `interception`, `energy_balance` and `status`.
 Right.
 Now sometimes we want the fields of a structure to be of a certain type.
 To tell Julia that fields must be of a given type, we can provide the type after the field name like so:

 ```julia
 struct StructName2